Saturday Night Live parodies of Donald Trump

-The sketch comedy television series Saturday Night Live (SNL) has parodied Donald Trump since 1988, covering his time as a real estate broker to his popular run as host of The Apprentice, and during as well as after his presidency.
+The sketch comedy television series Saturday Night Live (SNL) has parodied Donald Trump since 1988, covering his time as a real estate broker to his popular run as host of The Apprentice, and during and between his presidencies.

-To date, Trump has been portrayed on SNL by six different performers: Phil Hartman, Darrell Hammond, Jason Sudeikis, Taran Killam, Alec Baldwin and James Austin Johnson.
+To date, Trump has been portrayed on SNL by performers including Shane Gillis, Phil Hartman, Darrell Hammond, Jason Sudeikis, Taran Killam, Alec Baldwin and James Austin Johnson.
 Hammond portrayed him the longest while in the cast in the late 1990s, and then reprising the role in a series of cameos in 2016.
 The other cast-members held the role briefly, with five appearances by Hartman, three by Killam, and only one by Sudeikis.
-The role was played by Baldwin in 46 recurring guest appearances along with one hosting appearance between October 2016 and November 2020, just ahead of the 2016 presidential election, and throughout the Trump presidency.
-Johnson took over the role in November 2021, after Trump left the White House.
+The role was played by Baldwin in 46 recurring guest appearances along with one hosting appearance between October 2016 and November 2020, just ahead of the 2016 presidential election, and throughout the first Trump presidency.
+Johnson took over the role in November 2021, after Trump left the White House, while Shane Gillis portrayed Trump in the skit "Trump Sneakers," with a supporting appearance by Johnson.

 SNL has frequently paired parodies of Trump with impressions of his wives and children or, since he took office, various staff-members.
 Trump himself has hosted the show twice, in 2004 and 2015, the latter time as a presidential candidate.